 After receiving your TC award letter, it is necessary for you to indicate which types of financial aid you want to accept.
 Below are instructions for accepting your financial aid.

-CONTINUING STUDENTS: You may accept your aid now.
+Summer 2020 ADMITTED STUDENTS and CONTINUING STUDENTS: You may accept your aid beginning late-April 2020

 Note: You are required to accept the Federal Direct Unsubsidized Loan before you accept the Graduate PLUS Loan.